Kalmovic/Udacity/Realtor/README.md

 - You can access the JSON page by clicking in the `JSON button`
 - To see the dependencies of this project, there is the `requirements.txt` file, but if you run this code, you can type this command: `pip install -r requirements.txt` and it will give you the dependencies of the actual project.

-- Visualization of the image CRUD operations and galley:
+## Visualization of the image CRUD operations and gallery:

-    - Multiple images can be selected at once
+Multiple images can be selected at once:

 <img src="static/upload-realtor.png"
-     alt="Markdown Monster icon"/>
+     alt="Markdown Monster icon" width="50%"/>

-    - Images are then saved into the property gallery
+Images are then saved into the property gallery:

 <img src="static/upload-realtor2.png"
-     alt="Markdown Monster icon"/>
+     alt="Markdown Monster icon" width="50%"/>

-    - Images added to the carousel
+Images are then added to the carousel:

 <img src="static/upload-realtor3.png"
-     alt="Markdown Monster icon"/>
+     alt="Markdown Monster icon" width="50%"/>

 ## Future improvements:

+- Restructure the code using blueprints to better code visuals
 - Make it responsive
 - Better style the website
 - Add the CSRF Protection to the website
+- Add treatment erros like one_or_none()

 # Author
 - Joseph Torres Kaltenecker